condac/hpdf1_lexan/README.md

-# THIS CAR IS NEVER TESTED ON TRACK!!! (yet..)
+# Work in progress

 Still very much work in progress.
-Will test it soon.
+Car is only tested on track a few times.
+But it is good enough to keep up with brand named cars if you are a good driver.

 # HPD F1 Lexan version
 Custom version of the HPD F1 to use lexan body.